jeremenichelli/personal-site/posts/2015-07-01-building-blog-jekyll-installation-setup.md

 gem install jekyll
 ```

 You might need admin permission to complete this, in that case run it again with `sudo` before.
-If you're having some other issue regarding installation check the <a href="http://jekyllrb.com/docs/installation/" target="_blank">official documentation</a> about this particular stage.
+If you're having some other issue regarding installation check the [official documentation](//jekyllrb.com/docs/installation/) about this particular stage.

 ## Folder structure